Guide to Crypto Taxes in Singapore for 2023

 Is crypto trading legal in Singapore?

-Yes, it is perfectly legal to trade crypto in Singapore.
+Yes, it is legal to trade crypto in Singapore.

 Which country has no tax on cryptocurrency?

-Singapore has a highly favorable tax arrangement for crypto holders, as Singapore crypto tax rules benefit from the country’s lack of capital gains taxes.
-See our complete list of crypto tax free countries and territories for more information.
+Singapore has a highly favorable tax arrangement for crypto holders, as its crypto tax rules benefit from the country’s lack of capital gains taxes.
+For more information, see our complete list of crypto tax free countries and territories.

 Is cryptocurrency taxable in Singapore for individuals?